 A Vision for the Near Future

-Obama's decision not to return to the Moon is being rejected - keep rejecting it.
+Obama's decision not to return to the Moon HAS BEEN REJECTED.
 Ignoring the Moon because "we've been there, done that" is simply absurd when there is so much we can learn by being there.
 Other entities (China for one) are planning their own lunar base and space stations...and it is highly likely that some entity will militarize those platforms.
 Don't believe that a "treaty" prevents someone from militarization of space - once an entity can establish itself there isn't much anyone else can do to make them compliant.

 Our labs are exploring new propulstion technologies, creation of energy fields, energy containment and more.
 We have people like Bigelow leading the way with expandables.
 We have commercial entities working on returning our astronauts into Low Earth Orbit (LEO) and developing the capability of taking them beyond.
 All of these certainly takes money but these efforts are underway and don't require "new starts".